N-Agriculture/unity-elastic-inventory/CONTRIBUTING.md

 # Contributing Guidelines

-Here are some general guidelines for your PR to minimize revision requests.
+Here are some general guidelines for your PR to minimize revision requests

 * Make sure your code is formatted similar to the rest of the project
 * New code must have test coverage.
 See any *Test.cs for an example